AppliBLE/Web_Bluetooth_App_WBA/README.md

 For more information about this application, please refer to [STM32WBA Data Throughput](https://wiki.st.com/stm32mcu/wiki/Connectivity:STM32WBA_Data_Throughput "https://wiki.st.com/stm32mcu/wiki/Connectivity:STM32WBA_Data_Throughput").

 ***
-## **P2P Router**
+## **Peer To Peer Router**

-The P2Prouter application demonstrates STM32WBA acting at the same time as both: BLE central and peripheral, GATT server and client.
+The P2P Router application demonstrates STM32WBA acting at the same time as both: BLE central and peripheral, GATT server and client.

-P2Prouter application scans to connect to P2Pserver devices and accept connection of ST Web Bluetooth app.
+P2P Router application scans to connect to P2P Server devices and accept connection of ST Web Bluetooth app.
 It will route BLE messages received from both side.

 ### **Requierements**

-Example with one [NUCLEO-WBA52]() board as a P2Prouter, two [NUCLEO-WBA52]()  and one [P-NUCLEO-WB55](https://www.st.com/en/evaluation-tools/p-nucleo-wb55.html "https://www.st.com/en/evaluation-tools/p-nucleo-wb55.html") boards as P2Pserver.
+Example with one [NUCLEO-WBA52]() board as a P2P Router, two [NUCLEO-WBA52]()  and one [P-NUCLEO-WB55](https://www.st.com/en/evaluation-tools/p-nucleo-wb55.html "https://www.st.com/en/evaluation-tools/p-nucleo-wb55.html") boards as P2P Server.

-You need a P2Prouter running on a STM32WBA52 and at least another STM32WBAxx / STM32WB Nucleo board to run a p2pServer application.
+You need a P2P Router running on a STM32WBA52 and at least another STM32WBAxx / STM32WB Nucleo board to run a P2P Server application.

-### **Follow the next steps to learn how to use the application P2Prouter**
+### **Follow the next steps to learn how to use the application P2P Router**

-**Step 1.** Power the board with the p2pRouter application flash and the others boards running the P2Pserver apps.\
+**Step 1.** Power the board with the P2P Router application flash and the others boards running the P2P Server apps.\
 **Step 2.** Activate the bluetooth® on your machine.
 **Step 3.** Open [this](https://applible.github.io/Web_Bluetooth_App/ "https://applible.github.io/Web_Bluetooth_App") web page in your browser.
 **Step 4.** Click on the connect button then select P2PR_WBAxx in the device list and click pair.
 *You are now connected*
 **Step 5.** Click on P2P Router to show the interface and click the Start button.
 *You can now interact with the connected device.*
-**Step 6.** Power up to 7 p2pServer devices next to p2pRouter device.\
+**Step 6.** Power up to 7 P2P Server devices next to P2P Router device.\
-**Step 7.** On each click on B1, p2pRouter will scan and then connect to a p2pServer device surrounding.\
+**Step 7.** On each click on B1, P2P Router will scan and then connect to a P2P Server device surrounding.\
 **Step 8.** On the Web Bluetooth interface you can see devices appearing.\
 ![Step 8](illustrations/routerDevAppear.PNG "Step 8")
-**Step 9.** On p2pServer device, a click on B1 send a notification to p2pRouter.
+**Step 9.** On P2P Server device, a click on B1 send a notification to P2P Router.
 This notification message is forwarded to the smartphone and displayed on the interface.\
 ![Step 9](illustrations/notifON.PNG "Step 9")\
-**Step 10.** On Web Bluetooth interface click the Light button to write a message to the corresponding p2pServer devices.
-This write message is sent first to p2pRouter and then routed to its destination.\
+**Step 10.** On Web Bluetooth interface click the Light button to write a message to the corresponding P2P Server devices.
+This write message is sent first to P2P Router and then routed to its destination.\
 ![Step 10](illustrations/lightOn.PNG "Step 10")

-For more information about this application, please refer to [STM32WBA P2P Server](https://wiki.st.com/stm32mcu/wiki/Connectivity:STM32WBA_Peer_To_Peer "https://wiki.st.com/stm32mcu/wiki/Connectivity:STM32WBA_Peer_To_Peer").
+For more information about this application, please refer to [STM32WBA P2P Router](https://wiki.st.com/stm32mcu/wiki/Connectivity:STM32WBA_Peer_To_Peer "https://wiki.st.com/stm32mcu/wiki/Connectivity:STM32WBA_Peer_To_Peer").

 ***